farsinotare/farsinotare.github.io/_posts/2014-10-27-the-wiring-problem.md

 <img src="/media/images/ledlogics_working.jpg" />

 Breadboard wiring is often done with so called "jumper wires".
-Jumper wires can be as simple as simple wires.
+Jumper wires can be as simple wires.
 Jumpe wires often come with headers, and for breadboards, wires with male type headers often make sense.

 Well, breadboards are just lo-fidelity prototypes.
 For advancing a product, you want to replace a breadboard with a PCB.
 This influences the wiring.
 In contrast to breadboards, connecting a PCB is often done with wires with female headers.